What Kigali bird numbers tell us about life in Rwanda

 ALSO READ: Big salaries, posh offices and cars eating up funding for conservation in Africa

-Birds were quickly replaced by noisy and polluting vehicles after years of encroachment on urban wetlands that hosted bushes and trees used by the former as home and source of basic elements for their survival.
+Birds were quickly replaced by noisy and polluting vehicles after years of encroachment on urban wetlands that hosted bushes and trees.
+The latter were to birds home and source of basic elements for their survival.

 Not long ago bird species used to wake people up every morning.
 Their presence told the whole story about the quality of life we all live, and so does their absence.